Problem Solving & Data Analysis · ~15% of Math section

 Multi-step percent problems chain increases and decreases together.
 If a price increases by 20% and then decreases by 10%, the correct calculation is: new price = original × 1.20 × 0.90 = original × 1.08, which is an 8% net increase—not 10%, as many students assume.
 Each percent applies to whatever the current value is at that step, not the original.
 The multiplier method (multiply by 1 + r for increases, 1 − r for decreases) is the fastest and most reliable technique.

-The SAT also tests 'percent of total' questions using two-way tables or bar charts, where you must identify the correct subgroup as both the numerator and the denominator.
+The test also covers 'percent of total' questions using two-way tables or bar charts, where you must identify the correct subgroup as both the numerator and the denominator.
 These are fundamentally the same as basic percent problems but require reading the table carefully before calculating.

 Key Rules & Formulas